UPDATE: The 2017 Gala will be held Nov. 3 at Deer Park Manor!

 We’ve got a busy fall season ahead of us!
 One event we’re particularly excited about is a fundraiser we’re hosting in Bloomington, IN – Supporting Native Voices Gala.
 We welcome everyone to join us for an evening to benefit and celebrate indigenous language and culture!
 The event will be held at Deer Park Manor on November 5, 2015 at 6 PM.
+UPDATE: The 2017 Gala will be held Nov.
+3 at Deer Park Manor!

 The evening will feature an indigenous flute and hoop dance performance by Kevin Locke, appetizers, and a screening of our new documentary – Rising Voices/Hótȟaŋiŋpi.
 See below for more details!